sachindsilva16/sachindsilva16/README.md

 I am a Full-Stack Web Developer  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in Karnataka, India

-- 📗 Currently pursing 3rd year B.E in Information Science & Engineering at NMAM Institute of Technology, Nitte, Karkala.
+- 📗 Currently pursing 3rd year Bachelor of Engineering in Information Science & Engineering at NMAM Institute of Technology, Nitte, Karkala.
 - 🌱 Enthusiastic in exploring new things everyday.
 - ⚡ During my free-time , I do some computer stuffs like browsing on new frameworks, techs and many more.
 - 👉 To Reach me  : [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white&style=plastic)](https://www.linkedin.com/in/sachin-dsilva-43169a1bb)